abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 arises, does its thing, and ceases.
 An exciting fantasy arises, does its thing, and ceases.
 An important responsibility arises, does its thing, and ceases.
 That’s it.
 This is a characteristic of contentment, we’re able to leave things alone.
-The *saṅkhāras,* the patterns of the world—we can let them be.
+The *saṅkhāras*, the patterns of the world—we can let them be.
 It’s not because we’re switching off, we don’t care, or we’re resentfully resigned to some situation.
 Rather, it’s a gentleness and presence of mind, a sense of the fullness of being.
 We’re